 - LocalConnectionOptions: Supplied by the Media gateway controller/Call Agent to control the media parameters used by the gateway for the connection.
 When supplied, the gateway must conform to these media parameters until either the connection is deleted, or a ModifyConnection command is received. - RemoteConnectionDescriptor: Supplied by the Media gateway controller/Call Agent to convey the media parameters supported by the other side of the connection.
 When supplied, the gateway must conform to these media parameters until either the connection is deleted, or a ModifyConnection command is received. - LocalConnectionDescriptor: Supplied by the gateway to the Media gateway controller/Call Agent to convey the media parameters it supports for the connection.
 When supplied, the gateway must honor the media parameters until either the connection is deleted, or the gateway issues a new LocalConnectionDescriptor.
-In addition to the media parameters assigned to the connection, the gateway can also advertise additional supported capabilities in the LocalConnectionDecriptor.
+In addition to the media parameters assigned to the connection, the gateway can also advertise additional supported capabilities in the LocalConnectionDescriptor.
+Note that such capabilities MUST be provided outside m = line in the SDP.
 The gateway is free to advertise all of its supported capabilities independent of the LCO or RCD parameters received from the Call Agent, and independent of the media parameters associated with the connection.